So You Want to Start Your Own Business? – 10 Things They Never Tell You

 At the end of the day, none of that matters.

 The reason you decided to start your own business should be unaffected by external influence.
-You do it because it is challenging and because it gives your life more meaning.
-You do it because you want to be the master of yourself and because you want to be in control.
-You do it because you want to make money and that money can buy you some freedom (at least within the boundaries of a capitalistic landscape).
+Maybe you do it because it is challenging and because it gives your life more meaning.
+Maybe you do it because you want to make money and you think that money can buy you some freedom.
+Maybe you do it because you don’t like having a boss and you want to be your own boss.

 Be clear about your reasoning.
 Clear reasoning leads to clarity of intent and this makes your progress smoother.